jube-home/www.jube.io/_pages/training.md

 # Fees & Delivery

-* Training is conducted on-site or at a venue globally.
+* Implementation Training is conducted on-site or at a venue globally.
-* Three-Day Core Jube Training: USD 3,600
+* Three-Day Core Jube Implementation Training: USD 3,600
-* Four-Day Core Jube Training and Developer Training: USD 4,400
+* Four-Day Core Jube Implementation Training and Developer Implementation Training: USD 4,400
 * Travel and expenses are billed separately and covered in advance.

 # Request a Proposal
-Please email training@jube.io to inquire about available dates and request a detailed proposal, including customization options.
+Please email implimentation@jube.io to inquire about available dates and request a detailed proposal, including customization options.